SadeghPouriyanZadeh/ai-env/README.md

 # ai-env
-This repo automates creating environment for AI developement (ML, Vision, NLP, ...)
+This repo guides you to create an environment for AI developement

 1. Install Miniconda from [here](https://docs.conda.io/en/main/miniconda.html) and initialize it.